Partners

 Portugal

-FPDA – Federação Portuguesa de Autismo is a non-profit NGO (Non-Governmental Organisation for People with Disabilities), registered under number 48 under Portuguese law, which brings together three NGOs across the country (Portuguese Associations for People with Autism), including the Portuguese islands, the Azores and Madeira.
+FPDA – Federação Portuguesa de Autismo is a non-profit NGO (Non-Governmental Organisation for People with Disabilities), registered under number 48 under Portuguese law, which brings together 13 NGOs across the country, including the Portuguese islands, the Azores and Madeira.
 The FPDA’s mission is to fight for the rights of people with autism and their families, as well as to represent its member associations at national and international level.

-• to provide support and training to families;
+- to provide support and training to the community;

-• to improve the quality of life of people with autism through access to appropriate diagnosis, early intervention, inclusive schooling and lifelong education; and to promote employment and access to adequate housing.
+- to promote the improvement of the quality of life of people with autism through access to appropriate and timely diagnosis, early intervention, inclusive schooling and lifelong education, as well as to promote employment and access to adequate housing.

 Fundacja Zrozumiec Autyzm